 Marc-Andre Fleury, Goaltender

-For a franchise that’s only a year old, the sample size for naming its best player is obviously very small.
+For a franchise that’s only a few years old, the sample size for naming its best player is obviously very small.
 Viable options for the Golden Knights include William Karlsson and Jonathan Marchessault.
 However, there’s one player that’s been the face of the franchise well before the team even took the ice for the first time: “The Flower.”